 A. My husband, 55 years old, had worked in concrete and masonry most of his life until we discovered that he has concrete poisoning.
 He had begun developing blistering on his hands which broke and became painful sores.
 For several months after he stopped doing concrete work the sores continued.
 He tried antibiotic cream which helped heal the sores but new ones continued to appear.
 He tried vinegar, emu oil, vitamin E, but nothing worked.
 A friend developed a cream that is made of silver water, cocoa butter, and aloe.
 Her goal for making the cream was to cure his hands.
 Unbelievably it worked.
 His hands completely healed and he has not gotten another blister since, except once.
 Recently he just moved a sack of concrete and the next day he had a new blister.
 So he put more cream on it.
 He stopped doing concrete work in November of 2005 and has been using the cream since.
 I have been after her to let me get on this website and let everyone know about it.
 Now she is ready to market it.
 You can order through firstname.lastname@example.org.

 - Wimberley, Texas

-Ed. note: If you/she wants people to know about it, you/she should advertise on this page or anywhere, not promote it on someone else's dime by posting in a forum, Michelle :-)
+Ed. note: If she wants people to know about it, she should advertise on this page or anywhere, not try to promote it by posting in public forums, Michelle :-)